pyrustic/jesth/README.md

 ...

 # return the string representation of the data
-# this jesth text can be stored as it in a Jesthfile
+# this jesth text can be stored as it in a JesthFile
 jesth_text = document.render()

 # Under the hood, the Document class actually uses the `render` function